DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/Processing/Accounts-Payable/Save-electronic-reporting-file-to-secure-location.md

 ---
-# required metadata
+layout: product-content

-title: Finance Utilities
+header: Finance Utilities
-description: Accounts payable processing - Save Electronic reporting file to secure location
-author: helenho
-manager: Kym Parker
-ms.date: 2021-03-02
-ms.topic: article
-ms.prod:
-ms.service: dynamics-ax-applications
-ms.technology:

-# optional metadata

-ms.search.form:  ERFormatDestination
-audience: Application User
-# ms.devlang:
-ms.reviewer: jdutoit2
-# ms.tgt_pltfrm:
-# ms.custom: : ["21901", "intro-internal"]
-ms.search.region: FinanceUtilFeature
-# ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: helenho
-ms.search.validFrom: 2016-05-31
-ms.dyn365.ops.version: AX 7.0.1
+toc: true
 ---

 # Accounts payable functionality
 The features as described in the following subsections are available to control the additional functionality for accounts payable.

 ## Save electronic reporting file to secure location
-Setup requirements are discussed in detail at [Save electronic reporting file to secure location setup](../../Setup/ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.md). <br>
+Setup requirements are discussed in detail at [Save electronic reporting file to secure location setup](../../Setup/ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location). <br>
 Generating the payments are discussed in the following subsections.

 ## Generate payment